"""Tool for generating an S matrix automatically from a Tidy3d simulation and modal port definitions."""

 [docs]

-"""Creates a mode monitor from a given port.
+"""Creates an overlap monitor from a given port (modal or gaussian)."""

 [docs]